webmaster442/XAMLPowerToys2015/README.md

 ![Uwp Runtime](Art/uwp-runtime.png)

 ## Example Forms Created With XAML Power Toys
-With a little stying, these forms would look great and took less than a minute to create each one.
+With a little styling, these forms would look great and took less than a minute to create each one.

 | IOS TableView Form  | Country BindablePicker  |
 |---|---|